Computer-Based Exams are now at PSI Testing Centers as of 12/10/24. Questions? Email exam@pncb.org.

 No. PNCB certification in pediatric behavioral/mental health will not impact an APRN's (NP or CNS) current licensure status.
 PMHS specialty certification does not replace advanced practice nursing certification linked to licensure.
 You must maintain your primary certification (CPNP-PC, PPCNP-BC, FNP-BC, FNP-C, PMHCNS-BC, or PMHNP-BC) according to your state board regulations to be able to practice as an advanced practice nurse and to maintain PMHS certification.

-Third party payers do often look at the credentials of those providing the intended service, but at this point, we cannot reliably say that reimbursement of child and adolescent behavioral and mental health services will improve as a result of this specialty certification.
+Third-party payers often look at the credentials of those providing the intended service, but at this point, we cannot reliably say that this specialty certification will improve reimbursement of child and adolescent behavioral and mental health services.

 The cost is $300.
 Please visit Fees & Procedures for more information, including re-test fee and the cost to move your testing window.